Roman Ghetto: Creation

-The bull also revoked all the rights of the Jewish community and imposed on Jews a variety of new restrictions such as prohibition on property ownership and practising medicine on Christians and compulsory Catholic sermons on the Jewish sabbath.
+The bull also revoked all the rights of the Jewish community and imposed on Jews a variety of new restrictions, such as prohibition on property ownership and practicing medicine on Christians and compulsory Catholic sermons on the Jewish sabbath.

 Jews were not allowed to own any property, even in the ghetto.
-Christian owners of houses in the ghetto could keep their property but, because of the jus gazzagà (right of possession) they could neither evict the Jews nor raise rents.
+Christian owners of houses in the ghetto could keep their property, but, because of the jus gazzagà (right of possession), they could neither evict the Jews nor raise rents.

 Gates were added as the ghetto was successively enlarged.
 Initially, there were two gates in the wall.
 The number increased to three in the 16th century and under Sixtus V to five, and finally, during the 19th century to eight.
 The gates were opened at dawn and closed every night, one hour after sunset between November and Easter, and two hours at other times.
 The area contained hardly any noteworthy buildings.
 The only important square — Piazza Giudea — was divided in two parts by the wall.
 All the churches which stood in the ghetto were deconsecrated and demolished soon after its construction.

 In common with many other Italian ghettoes, the ghetto of Rome was not initially so called, but was variously referred to in documents in Italian as serraglio degli Ebrei or claustro degli Ebrei, both meaning "enclosure of the Hebrews".
 Various forms of the word ghetto came into use in the late 16th century.
 The modern Roman Jewish usage is ghétte.